tosinesther/Customer-Satisfaction-and-Loyalty-Analytics/README.md

   Older customers tend to be more loyal, especially in the 55–60 group.
 While Younger groups are underrepresented, and those who are present are not particularly loyal.

+### Recommendations
+- Based on the analysis, OmniRetail should prioritize improving key pain points such as price perception, support availability, Features, ease to use and brand reputation, as these factors received the lowest satisfaction scores and contributed most to customer dissatisfaction.

+#### Efforts should also focus on:

+- Enhancing support experiences, as support contact currently has minimal positive impact on satisfaction.

+- Engaging first-time buyers, since repeat purchasers show significantly higher satisfaction—improving first impressions can boost retention.

+- Targeted improvements by region, leveraging location-based insights to address satisfaction gaps in underperforming cities.

+- Customizing strategies by demographic, especially age and gender groups with lower loyalty or satisfaction trends.

+- Investing in these areas will likely increase overall customer satisfaction, strengthen loyalty, and improve long-term retention and profitability.